Partisan issues drove turnout in Minnetonka school board election

 Running with Vitale was Jessica Reader, who campaigned against CRT; both were endorsed by current board members.
 Reader and Michael Salyards, who said masking and vaccines should be a family decision, fell short in votes but received the most contributions — more than $9,000 each, according to the latest campaign finance reports from late October.
 Neither attended a candidate forum organized by mostly high school students of color, part of the Minnetonka Coalition for Equitable Education.

+Senior Jinhyoung Bang, who co-founded the coalition, said she was excited that two progressives who focused on equity issues, Selinger and Lee-O'Halloran, made it.

+"Those issues brought more attention to the election," she said, adding that student engagement was also a factor.

-Selinger and Lee-O'Halloran said they hoped that school boards can go back to focusing on educational rather than political issues such as budgets and teacher contracts.
-They believe the outcome of the election shows that voters in the district are ready to put the spotlight back on students.
+Selinger and Lee-O'Halloran said they hoped that school boards can go back to focusing on educational issues — such as budgets and teacher contracts — rather than political issues.
+They believe election results show that voters in the district are ready to put the spotlight back on students.

 "I anticipate that we will continue having school board meetings where people show up and have really strong feelings about one issue or another," Selinger said.
-"But I will keep diffusing it and refocusing it back on the students and student experience and making decisions for our students."
+"But I will keep diffusing it and refocusing it back on the students."

 Kim Hyatt • 612-673-4751